 (In the rainy season), one (of our windows) leaked (at all four corners).

-After we have removed the prepositional phrases, all we have left are the words “one” and “leaked.” “one” is the pronoun subject and “leaked” is the verb.
+All we have left are the words “one” and “leaked.” “one” is the pronoun subject and “leaked” is the verb.

+Subjects and verbs never appear in prepositional phrases.
 This can help writers see and correct things like subject/verb agreement problems, sentence fragments, and other common grammatical errors.
 (More about subjects and verbs in Ch.
 4.)

-To review prepositions, watch this video:
+To review prepositions, watch this cartoon video:

 - Prepositions show the placement in space or time of other elements in a sentence.

 - Identifying prepositional phrases can help writers avoid other grammatical errors.